‘I fell over many times but kept going’: You can start cycling at any age - tips for beginner cyclists

 4) Invest in a few key pieces of kit

 Cycling can, at first, appear to be a rather expensive hobby.
-And it can become so, but it doesn't need to be.
-You don't need to splash out on a wardrobe that would suit a cast member of the Power Rangers movie to be comfortable.
+And although it can become so — it doesn't have to.
+You don't need to splash out on an entire wardrobe to be comfortable.

-Even before you start your journey on how to learn to ride a bike as an adult, you should consider purchasing one of the best cycling helmets.
-The law is mixed depending on state or country as to their legal requirement, but if you do want or need to own one, it's not an area to scrimp on.
+Even before you start out on your journey of how to learn to ride a bike as an adult, you should consider purchasing one of the best cycling helmets, which luckily doesn't always mean the most expensive.
+The laws surrounding helmets depend on your state or country, but if you do want or need to own one, it's not an area to scrimp on.

 Another important purchase is bike lights.
-Most laws require at night, although some may require day lights too.
-Legal requirement or not, we highly recommend using a pair of the best bike lights on every bike ride to keep you as visible as possible.
+Most countries require you to use bike lights between sunset and sunrise, although some may require day lights too, so check local laws.
+Legal requirement or not, we highly recommend using a pair of the best bike lights you can on every bike ride to keep you as visible as possible.

-Other items of apperal are essential, but will certainly make all bike rides much more comfortable year round, such as a pair of the gloves with the best winter cycling gloves keeping your hands warm in winter.
+Full cycle clothing is not essential, but some will certainly make all bike rides much more comfortable year round, such as a pair of good winter cycling gloves.

-The best cycling shorts for men or perfect women's cycling shorts (or tights in winter), a base layer and best long cycling jersey will go a long way to keeping you riding.
+The best cycling shorts for men or perfect women's cycling shorts (or tights in winter) will definitely improve comfort, but if you want to take things a step further, a base layer and long sleeve cycling jersey will also make your experience a better one.

 5) Join a cycling club

-From the outside, a cycling club might look like a mass of confident, intimidating lycra clad experts.
-But a good cycling club will welcome you, and be there to help you out with any technical questions, mechanical difficulties or routing conundrums you have.
+From the outside, a cycling club might look like a mass of confident, intimidating, Lycra-clad experts.
+But they should welcome you, and be there to help you out with any technical questions, mechanical difficulties or routing conundrums you have.
+A cycling club is often a fountain of knowledge.

 6) Don't put up with saddle discomfort

-Saddle discomfort is very common, and knowing how to choose the right saddle for you can feel a little overwhelming.
+Saddle discomfort is very common, and knowing how to choose the right saddle can feel a little overwhelming.

 If you are already feeling discomfort, listen to your body, work out where the problem area is, and look for a retailer with a test ride service to save you wasting cash on failed solutions.

-Take some time to read our guides on either the best men's saddles or best women's saddles to help you work out what size or style seat would be right for you.
+Take some time to read our guides on either the best men's saddles or best women's saddles to help you work out what size or style seat would work best.

-Teaming a great saddle with a pair of the best cycling shorts for men, or best women's cycling shorts (without underwear!) and applying chamois cream will also help, but the right saddle is key.
+Teaming a great saddle with a pair of good cycling shorts, and applying chamois cream, will also help, but the right saddle is key.

 7) The gears are there to help you

-Learning how to use your road bike gears will have a huge difference on your ride.
-The key is not be lazy or try to fight the terrain.
-Shift into a smaller chainring, and larger rear cassette cog, for easier pedalling on the hills.
-Use a larger chainring and smaller rear cog to pedal more smoothly and go faster on the flat.
+Learning how to use your road bike gears will have a huge impact on your ride.
+The key is to not be lazy or try to fight the terrain.
+Shift into a smaller chainring on the front and larger cog on the rear cassette for easier pedalling on the hills, or any time you need to.
+Use a larger chainring and smaller rear cog to pedal more smoothly and go faster on the flats and when going down a hill.

-You'll know you're in the wrong gear if you find you're spinning the cranks incredibly fast, but barely moving; or grinding your way up a hill and finding the resistance so great you're pedalling becomes slow.
+You'll know you're in the wrong gear if you find you're spinning the cranks incredibly fast, but barely moving, or grinding your way up a hill and finding the resistance so great you're pedalling becomes really slow.

 8) Be confident on the road

-Ride about a metre from the edge of the road - this gives you room to move around obstacles (pot holes) and it encourages other road users to give you more room when overtaking.
+Ride at least a metre from the edge of the road - this gives you room to move around obstacles (pot holes) and it encourages other road users to give you more room when overtaking.

-Make sure you are up to speed for the highway rules or code for your state or country.
+Make sure you are clued up on the highway rules or code for your state or country.

 9) Practise some basic technique